Why is the US so Dry? 2 Solutions!

 The hardest hit area of the American drought is the state of Arizona

 Another state that has been VERY hard hit by the drought is California.
 California is the top agriculture-producing state in the union.
-The good news is for some reason the state doesn’t have to reduce its water use having to do with the Colorado River.
+The good news is for some reason, the state doesn’t have to reduce its water use, having to do with the Colorado River.

-As you can imagine other states are not happy with this.
+As you can imagine, other states are not happy with this.

-If you wondering what are the wettest states in the U.S. then you might be surprised to find out the leader is Mississippi in 2021.
+If you are wondering what the wettest states in the U.S. then you might be surprised to find out the leader is Mississippi in 2021.
 Following Mississippi would be Louisiana, Alabama, and Tennessee.

 You can look at a chart that shows the rankings of each state HERE.

-What can I do to Prepare for the Drought?
+What can I do to prepare for the Drought?

 The first thing that the government and your neighbors want you to do is cut back on water use.
 I’m not going to tell you to do that because it honestly sucks.